Caribbean Story Part 2: The Navel String

 Caribbean Story features the nurture and influence of Miranda Davis' grand-mothers.
 Part 1 introduced Lulu's pregnancy and Janie's declaration that there was no room for a baby.
 Fast forward in Part 2 to Miranda's return home after many years abroad.
 She recalls conversations with her mother and grandmothers about what transpired before she was born.

 Caribbean folks credit the pull of their navel string (umbilical cord), usually buried near their place of birth, when they have a strong urge to return home.
-The beautiful light-brown Miranda, looking younger than her age, believed that a supernatural force beckoned her back to Seaside Village.
+The beautiful light-brown, fifty-year old Miranda believed that a supernatural force beckoned her back to Seaside Village.
 It had to be more than the mysterious peace that surrounded her when she visited the graves of her mother and grandmothers.

 The Sealy Posturepedic on which she lay was a far cry from the contraption which her mother and grandmother called their bed.
 She could toss from side to side on a level surface.
 She could look up at the clean white ceiling and see that there were no centipedes waiting to fall.
 She only had to stretch her hand out to the lamp on the nightstand and turn on the light.
 There were symbols of comfort all over the room, comforts to which she had become accustomed.